jamesmh/coravel/Docs/Mailing.md

 }
 ```

-Or, if you want to use a simple / plain template:
+Or, if you want to use a more "plain" template:

 ```c#
 @{